AlgyJr/ios_guides/Tab-Bar-Quickstart.md

 ### Step 3: Customize the bar item for each tab
 You can customize appearance and title of each button on the tab bar by selecting the tab bar item **inside the corresponding view controller**.
-In particular, you'll likely want to an image for each tab bar item.
+In particular, you'll likely want to add an image for each tab bar item.

 <a href="http://imgur.com/nZ2g4fp"><img src="http://i.imgur.com/nZ2g4fp.png" title="source: imgur.com" /></a>